HTC tumbles again; growth potential in doubt

 "We believe HTC is reviewing its product roadmap to regain market share in 2012.
 However ... most of its new products are to be launched only late in the first quarter."

-HTC is also re-evaluating its $300 million acquisition of S3 Graphics after the graphics technology firm lost a U.S. legal battle against Apple, raising the specter that HTC products could be banned from the United States -- where it earns half its revenue.
-HTC had planned to buy S3 to beef up its defenses in its own separate lawsuit battle with Apple.
+HTC is also re-evaluating its $300 million acquisition of S3 Graphics after the graphics technology firm lost a U.S. legal battle against Apple, raising the spectre that HTC products could be banned from the United States -- where it earns half its revenue.
+HTC had planned to buy S3 to beef up its defences in its own separate lawsuit battle with Apple.

 "Winning the lawsuit has made it possible for Apple to squeeze HTC by the neck in future," said Liu at Polaris.